Skip to main content

 • Connection to Care: 87% of those who screened positive received a referral or treatment during their hospital stay.

-• Sustained Treatment: An estimated 34 additional birthing people maintained engagement in SUD treatment as a result of the program’s implementation.
+• Sustained Treatment: An estimated 34 additional women maintained engagement in SUD treatment as a result of the program’s implementation.
 In a state that saw 28 pregnancy-associated overdose deaths over the most recent two years of available data, that increase puts into perspective how meaningful sustained treatment engagement can be for maternal health and overdose prevention.

 Turning the Tide works by strengthening systems at the point of care: embedding screening, reducing stigma, and ensuring that support is available before patients leave the hospital.
 These are practical, evidence-informed steps that help translate clinical encounters into ongoing care and improved outcomes.